apenella/go-ansible/README.md

 The `AnsibleInventoryCmd` struct enables the generation of `ansible-inventory` commands.
 It implements the [Commander](#commander-interface) interface, so its method `Command` returns an array of strings that represents the command to be executed.
 An executor can use it to create the command to be executed.

+The package provides the `NewAnsibleInventoryCmd` function to create a new instance of the `AnsibleInventoryCmd` struct.
+The function accepts a list of options to customize the `ansible-inventory` command.
+The following functions are available:

+- `WithBinary(binary string) InventoryOptionsFunc`: Set the binary for the `ansible-inventory` command.
+- `WithInventoryOptions(options *AnsibleInventoryOptions) InventoryOptionsFunc`: Set the inventory options for the command.
+- `WithPattern(pattern string) InventoryOptionsFunc`: Set the pattern for the `ansible-inventory` command.

 > Note
 > Unlike other _Ansible_ commands, the `ansible-inventory` command does not provide privilege escalation or connection options, aligning with the functionality of the command itself.